linsatnaing3064/JS-DOM-Practical/README.md

-This respo is testing JS DOM.
+This repostitory is testing JS DOM.